-It is essential that the engineer have a thorough understanding of the principles and concepts of rail preemption before designing, timing, and operating a traffic signal with rail preemption.
+It is important that the engineer have a thorough understanding of the principles and concepts of rail preemption before designing, timing, and operating a traffic signal with rail preemption.
 The engineer also needs to be familiar with the following items:

-- the preemption functionality and programming of the signal controller, - the special users (e.g., school buses, transit vehicles, heavy vehicles, hazardous cargo vehicles, emergency vehicles, and pedestrians) of the intersection, and - the types of trains (e.g., typical train speed, length, cargo) that use the crossing.
+- The preemption functionality and programming of the signal controller. - The special users (e.g., school buses, transit vehicles, heavy vehicles, hazardous cargo vehicles, emergency vehicles, and pedestrians) of the intersection. - The types of trains (e.g., typical train speed, length, cargo) that use the crossing.